NVIDIA/aistore/docs/overview.md

 ### Existing Datasets: Reverse Proxy

-Finally, AIS can be designated as HTTP proxy vis-à-vis 3rd party object storages.
+AIS can also be designated as HTTP proxy vis-à-vis 3rd party object storages.
 This mode of operation is limited to Google Cloud Storage (GCS) and requires:

 1. HTTP(s) client side: set the `http_proxy` (`https_proxy` - for HTTPS) environment
 2. AIS configuration: set `rproxy=cloud` in the [configuration](ais/setup/config.sh)